graysonkent/graysonkent.github.io/_posts/2017-03-13-calculating-odds-of-sha1-collision.md

 It's probably up there with the [Monty Hall Problem](https://en.wikipedia.org/wiki/Monty_Hall_problem) for most argued about popular probability puzzle, but it actually makes a lot of sense when you break it down.

-The confusion usually comes from the fact that we are thinking about 1/365 odds for each of the 23 people instead of the odds of not getting a match in a pair, of which we have:
+The confusion usually comes from the fact that we are thinking about 1/365 odds for each of the 23 people instead of the odds of not getting a match in a pair, of which we have
 $$\frac{23\times22}{2}=253 \text { Combinations}$$

 Ignoring messy, real-world statistics like how birthdays tend to group together: